thunderbird/thunderbird-android/docs/architecture/repository-pattern.md

 coordinate local storage, remote services, mapping, and synchronization.
 Callers depend on the contract rather than the implementation, so these details can change without changing the callers.

-An **aggregate** is a group of related domain data that changes together.
-A **focused contract** provides the operations for one coherent responsibility involving that data.
-A **facade** is an interface that combines multiple focused contracts for callers that genuinely need all of them; it does not define additional methods.
+A **focused contract** provides the operations for one coherent domain responsibility.
+Focused contracts are independent APIs.
+Callers use one or more focused contracts directly, according to their responsibilities.

 In this guide, **API** usually refers to an area's `:api` module.
 It contains contracts and the types needed to use them.
 The corresponding `:internal` module contains their implementations and other details that callers must not depend on.